angela00kim/data-portfolio/01-automated-dashboards/app-reviews/README.md

 ## Overview

 Designed and implemented a SQL-based pipeline to transform unstructured app review data into a standardized, analysis-ready dataset.
-This system replaced a manual tagging workflow and enabled scalable, repeatable reporting of customer feedback for product and engineering teams.
+This system replaced a manual tagging workflow and enabled scalable, repeatable reporting of customer feedback for product and app engineering teams.

 ## Business Problem